Sjacuru/github-portfolio/README.md

 Sales Monitoring: Processing transactions and tracking sales data.

 Dashboard: Display live item tracking and provide a basic analysis report.

-Docker will be used for version control and system demonstrations.
+Docker: version control and system demonstrations.

 Reporting & Analytics: Generating key reports on costs and profitability.

 Django models are the source of truth; to apply migrations run "docker compose exec web python manage.py migrate".
+The manage.py shouldn`t be moved to the Django folde (bms_project), under the risk of breaking migrations processess.

 👥 Team & Collaboration
 This project is a collaborative effort between students and is being overseen by our professor, Mohammad.